 4. Check the Soil pH Regularly

-Most plants thrive in soil with a pH between 6.0 and 7.0, with tomatoes benefiting from a soil pH of 6.2 to 6.8 [2].
+Most plants thrive in soil with a pH between 6.0 and 7.0, and tomatoes benefit from a pH of 6.2 to 6.8 [2].
 So, it is best to test the soil regularly, as the right pH level is needed for calcium uptake.

 You can easily buy a pH soil tester online or at your local garden store.
 Alternatively, take soil samples to your local extension office for testing.